 Also, if a Payless store does not have your size, the cashier will give you a list of locations nearby stores do have them, plus give you a $6 coupon towards each pair of shoes.
 That means that you will get the $11 shoes for $5.
 I recently saw a pair that I liked for $11.
 I requested multiple sizes of the same pair.
 One nearby store had the sizes 2, 3.5, and 5 that I needed – so I got 3 pairs of shoes for $15 (a savings of over 85%)!

 To really save on shoes, you need to take care of the ones you currently own.
 And of course, that means you must be able to actually see your stockpile of shoes.

 - For running shoes, I use a bookshelf in our basement for easy access, sorted by size.

 - For off-season shoes, I use an under-bed storage container.

 If your children don’t end up using a particular pair of shoes, share with a friend, sell them on Kijiji, or return them to the store, if possible.
 Payless Shoe Source offers a full refund with no time limit (keep the receipt tucked inside the shoe just in case).
-Or, in my case, keep having children – eventually someone will use each pair.
+Or, in my case, keep having children – eventually, someone will use each pair.

-Have on hand at least one pair of laces in each basic colour.
+Have on hand at least one pair of laces in each basic color.
 A fresh pair of laces can give a slightly worn pair of shoes a quick face-lift.
 You can buy these anywhere that they sell footwear.
 I have seen them at Dollarama as well, but the quality isn’t as great as a shoe store.

 Be proud that you can easily dispose of old shoes, and replace them with the next size up, without even leaving your house, because you have learned to stockpile shoes.